vygr/ChrysaLisp/docs/CONDITIONALS.md

 In this document we cover the ChrysaLisp conditional statements.
 The types available, plus the tricks you can pull with them.

-Note that true means *not nil* and that is significant.
+Note that true means *not nil* and that's significant.
 Any value other than `nil` is *not nil* !

 ### if